Norio Ohga: Later career

 He was made the president of Sony in 1982, and the CEO of Sony in 1989.
 That same year, he purchased Columbia Pictures Entertainment (currently Sony Pictures Entertainment) from the Coca-Cola Company for $3.4 billion.
 A year earlier, Sony acquired the CBS Records Group (currently Sony Music Entertainment) from Columbia Broadcasting System.
 Ohga also played a key role in establishing Sony Computer Entertainment (currently Sony Interactive Entertainment) in 1993.
 He supported Ken Kutaragi to develop the PlayStation as a Sony-owned console.

-In 1994 he succeeded co-founder Akio Morita as Sony chairman.
-The next year he selected Nobuyuki Idei as the company's next president, a decision he later told author John Nathan appalled 99 out of 100 people at the company, and it led to a sweeping reorganisation of the company.
+In 1994, he succeeded co-founder Akio Morita as Sony chairman.
+The next year, he selected Nobuyuki Idei as the company's next president, a decision he later told author John Nathan appalled 99 out of 100 people at the company, and it led to a sweeping reorganisation of the company.
 Idei became co-CEO with Ohga in 1998, and sole CEO in 1999.
-In 2000 Ohga became semi-retired, staying chairman of the board while Idei became Executive chairman.
+In 2000, Ohga became semi-retired, staying chairman of the board while Idei became Executive chairman.

 On November 7, 2001, Ohga collapsed onstage due to a cerebral hemorrhage while conducting an orchestra at the closing concert of the 4th Beijing Music Festival in Beijing.
 He later recovered his ability to speak and move after a three-month coma.

 On his 73rd birthday in 2003, Ohga retired from the board and became Honorary chairman.
 He served as chairman of the Tokyo Philharmonic Orchestra.

-He died of multiple organ failure at a Tokyo hospital on April 23, 2011.
-He was 81 years old.
+Ohga died of multiple organ failure at a Tokyo hospital on April 23, 2011, at the age of 81.